Hailey-beep/Stellar-App/README.md

 PRO-C79: STELLAR STAGE 4
 In This Project, You Will Create A Similar “Daily Pic” Screen For The Stellar App.
 ![image](https://user-images.githubusercontent.com/72172315/156940927-418cae97-d84d-47c8-8802-bd1d9f587df6.png)

+PRO-C80: STELLAR STAGE 5
+In This Project You’ll Design The Spacecraft Screen To Showcase Different Spacecrafts.